An in-depth explanation regarding the security surrounding statistical linkage keys, why they’re important and how their security can be compromised…

 There are many other technical ways of making this process more secure, but without detailed explanations on how the Census SLKs work, no one can tell.

 It has famously been said, security by obscurity is no security at all.
-If the Census SLK is designed correctly, informing people about how the SLK works will not weaken the key in any way – it’ll be secure by design.
+If the Census SLK is designed correctly, informing people about how the SLK works will not weaken the key in any way - it’ll be secure by design.
+The punchline

 Our Census data and SLKs must be secure forever, against all types of malicious (and inadvertent) incidents.
 Understanding how your Statistical Linkage Keys work is an important step to understanding your (our) security.